tiagoad/discord-lastfm-rich-presence/README.md

    (check the `Config` class in [presence.py](./presence.py) for all supported config keys);
 4. Run `poetry run dlfm`.
-   The script should connect to your running Discord instance and display your playing tracks.
+   The script should connect to yo:wur running Discord instance and display your playing tracks.